 Prior to the 2008 comprehensive General Plan Update, the site was zoned similar to the applicant's proposal.
 The land was owned by Daley Homes at that time.
-As part of the General Plan Update process, Caltrans determined that the property would be needed in the future to improve the movements from westbound SR 198 to southbound SR 41, and westbound SR 198 to northbound SR 41.
+As part of the General Plan Update process in 2008, Caltrans determined that the property would be needed in the future to improve the movements from westbound SR 198 to southbound SR 41, and westbound SR 198 to northbound SR 41.
 The preliminary design at the time called for a flyover structure for traffic moving from westbound SR 198 to southbound SR 41.
-Because of Caltrans' stated need the site was not given a land use designation in the 2008 General Plan Update and was not zoned in the 2012 Zoning Ordinance.
+Because of Caltrans' stated need, the site was not given a land use designation in the 2008 General Plan Update and was not zoned in the 2012 Zoning Ordinance.

-In 2016, Daley Homes requested the re-establishment of the Low Density Residential and Low-Medium Density Residential land use designations on the proposed undeveloped site.

-The Planning Commission recommended and the City Council approved a modified version of the request and designated the entire site Low Density Residential (RLD).
+In 2016, Daley Homes requested the reestablishment of the Low Density Residential and Low-Medium Density Residential land use designations on the proposed undeveloped site.
+Caltrans stated they were not willing to purchase the site.
+The Planning Commission recommended, and the City Council approved a modified version of the request and designated the entire site Low Density Residential (RLD).